ui5-community/babel-plugin-transform-modules-ui5/README.md

 export default {
   prop: val,
 };
-// plugin knows about prop
+// plugin knows about 'prop'
 ```

 - In a variable declaration literal or assigned afterwards.